yagizterzi/NeuralNetworkWithJustNumpy/README.md

 - Uses gradient descent with mini batches and cross entropy loss for classification

 ## Dataset
-The MNIST dataset contains 60,000 training images and 10,000 test images of handwritten digits, each 28x28 pixels in size.
+This dataset uses 10.000 of 60.000 images in MNSIT dataset which has handwritten digits, each 28x28 pixels in size.
 The dataset is publicly available and can be loaded using various libraries.
 ## Requirements
 To run this notebook, install the following dependencies: